Greek banks could get ECB cash before bailout review

 ELA peaked at 91 billion euros in July after banks were shut for three weeks.
 The ceiling has been reduced gradually since a third bailout was agreed in August.
 The ECB lowered it by 7.8 billion euros to 77.9 billion euros on Thursday "reflecting the improvement of liquidity in the Greek banks".

-Asked when the ECB would restore a waiver to let Greek banks participate in its liquidity tenders, ECB Vice-President Vitor Constancio told a news conference in Frankfurt: "The main condition is that the (ECB) Governing Council will be satisfied that the country … is complying with the program.
+Asked when the ECB would restore a waiver to let Greek banks participate in its liquidity tenders, ECB Vice-President Vitor Constancio told a news conference in Frankfurt: "The main condition is that the (ECB) Governing Council will be satisfied that the country is complying with the programme.

 "That could even happen before the conclusion of the review, if we would be close enough to that end of the review and we would be convinced that the review would become successful."

-Finance Minister Euclid Tsakalotos and a senior EU official said they expected the first review to be completed in February once Greece enacts pension, tax and labor reforms.
+Finance Minister Euclid Tsakalotos and a senior EU official said they expected the first review to be completed in February once Greece enacts pension, tax and labour reforms.

 "Regarding the participation in QE, it's more complex, and it does not depend only on the successful completion of the review," he said.